YuseinB/Resume_CV/README.md

 # Resume_CV
 Make My Site CV Resume
 <p>This project represents your, in this case, my resume, hosted wherever you prefer.
 When clicking the download button, it can be converted into a PDF document and downloaded.</p>

+<p>For the conversion, we use html2pdf, thanks!
+You can explore the documentation here: <a href="https://ekoopmans.github.io/html2pdf.js/">https://ekoopmans.github.io/html2pdf.js/</a></p>

 <p>If you add a suitable image with a transparent background to the image folder, it can be used both as a favicon and for other purposes.</p>

 <p>I look forward to your feedback on this little thing. :)</p>